Geocodio/docs/source/index.html.md

 * Counties
 * States
 * PO Boxes (coordinates will be returned as a centroid of the zip code)
-* Second address lines such as unit and apartment numbers (not used for determining the exact coordinates at this time)
+* Second address lines such as unit and apartment numbers (used to determine unit-level coordinates when available, see [Geocoding with Unit Numbers](#geocoding-with-unit-numbers))

 If a city is provided without a state, Geocodio will automatically guess and add the state based on what it is most likely to be.
 Geocodio also understands shorthands for both streets and cities, for example *NYC*, *SF*, etc., are acceptable city names.